tzcytpm/pl-comms-web/docs/jitsi.md

 Integration managers (available through the 4 squares in the top right of the room) may provide their own approaches for adding Jitsi widgets.

-## Configuring PL Comms to use your self-hosted Jitsi server
+## Configuring privateLINE Comms to use your self-hosted Jitsi server

-You can host your own Jitsi server to use with PL Comms.
+You can host your own Jitsi server to use with privateLINE Comms.
 It's usually advisable to use a recent version of Jitsi.
-In particular, versions older than around 6826 will cause problems with PL Comms 1.9.10 or newer.
+In particular, versions older than around 6826 will cause problems with privateLINE Comms 1.9.10 or newer.

-PL Comms will use the Jitsi server that is embedded in the widget, even if it is not the one you configured.
+privateLINE Comms will use the Jitsi server that is embedded in the widget, even if it is not the one you configured.
 This is because conference calls must be held on a single Jitsi server and cannot be split over multiple servers.

-However, you can configure PL Comms to _start_ a conference with your Jitsi server by adding to your [config](./config.md) the following:
+However, you can configure privateLINE Comms to _start_ a conference with your Jitsi server by adding to your [config](./config.md) the following:

 ```json